 Project Title: Expansion of Open Arms’ Breast Cancer Program

 Open Arms of Minnesota is the only nonprofit organization in the state that prepares and delivers free meals designed to meet the nutritional needs of individuals living with disease, including breast cancer.
 Open Arms’ developed a specific menu for breast cancer clients, introduced Nausea Care Packs to alleviate nausea, and a frozen meal delivery system that eliminated food smells that can trigger nausea from entering clients’ homes.
-Their innovations, including creating 100% organic entrees for clients with breast cancer, have made Open Arms a model nutrition organization recognized around the country.
-In 2009, Open Arms served 28,191 meals to 147 women with breast cancer.
-In 2010, Open Arms’ sixth year serving women with breast cancer, they will provide 40,000 organic meals to 200 clients with breast cancer and their dependent children and affected caregivers.
-They will expand outreach activities to additional health care professionals to cultivate new referrals in addition to maintaining current referral partnerships to ensure that no one facing breast cancer in the Twin Cities will have to go hungry.
+Success of the program is evaluated with an annual qualitative and quantitative survey to their clients.
+In 2010, Open Arms served 42,643 meals to 204 people with breast cancer, their caregivers and dependents.
+In 2011, their sixth year serving clients with breast cancer, Open Arms will provide 58,320 organic meals to 270 clients with breast cancer, their dependent children and affected caregivers.
+They plan to continue to expand outreach activities to additional health care professionals to cultivate new referrals, in addition to maintaining current referral partnerships to ensure that no one facing breast cancer in the Twin Cities will have to go hungry.

 Grant Award: $100,000.00